lumigo-io/lumigo-kubernetes-operator/README.md

       key: token # This must match the key in the Kubernetes secret (don't touch)
 ```

-After creating the secret, deploy it in the desired namespace:
+After creating `lumigo.yml`, deploy it in the desired namespace:

 ```sh
 kubectl apply -f lumigo.yml -n <YOUR_NAMESPACE>
 ```

+> ℹ️ **Important note**
+>
+> Apply the secret and the custom resource to the namespace you wish to start tracing, not to `lumigo-system`.

 Each `Lumigo` resource keeps in its state a list of resources it currently instruments: